alisoncyli/alisoncyli/README.md

 Hello world!

-This is Alison
+This is Alison,

 - I can speak: English / 中文 / 日本語 / Español

-- I can do: Python, R and Markdown
+- I'm interested in: Python, R and Markdown

-- Major: Finance and statistics
+- My major is: Finance and statistics

-- Hobbies: Reading Books / LPL / Kpop / R&B
+- And my obbies are: Reading / LPL / Kpop / R&B

 Nice to meet you!